onureredo/onureredo/README.md

-## Hi, I am Onur 👋
+## Hi, I am Onur.
+I'm a developer from Germany.
+Nice to see you. 👋

-🌱 I’m currently attending [Full-Stack Web & App Development](https://www.wbstraining.de/weiterbildung-full-stack-web-und-app-development-english/) at [WBS CODING SCHOOL](https://www.wbscodingschool.com/)
+🌱 I’m currently working at [WBS CODING SCHOOL](https://www.wbscodingschool.com/)

-🤝 I’m looking to collaborate with other students & developers...
+👯 I’m looking to collaborate with other developers.

 <!-- 💬 Ask me about -->

+📫 How to reach me;

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/onureredo)